pkscout/rpi.screencontrol/README.md

 ```
 sudo pip3 install rpi-backlight
 ```
-If you are running on Raspian Bullseye or later, and using the camera as a light sensor, you'll also need:
+If you are running on Raspian Bullseye or later and using the camera as a light sensor, you'll also need:
 ```
 sudo apt install -y python3-libcamera python3-kms++
 sudo apt install -y python3-pyqt5 python3-prctl libatlas-base-dev ffmpeg python3-pip
 sudo pip3 install numpy --upgrade
 sudo pip3 install picamera2
 ```
-If you are going to use an MQTT broker to communicate light level, you will also need the following:
+If you are going to use an MQTT broker to communicate light level to Home Assistant, you will also need the following:
 ```
 pip3 install paho-mqtt
 ```